If you are trying to decide if you should upgrade from a value resort to a moderate resort, we can help!

 In addition, the moderates have a much larger vanity area and most have double sinks.
 Coronado Springs is the one moderate resort that doesn’t have double sinks, but it still has a larger vanity area.

 Location and Transportation

 Disney’s Port Orleans Resorts and Disney’s Fort Wilderness are special in that these moderate resorts feature boat transportation.
-Disney’s Port Orleans Resorts have boat transportation to Disney Springs.
-Disney’s Fort Wilderness has boat transportation to the Magic Kingdom.
+Port Orleans has have boat transportation to Disney Springs.
+But Fort Wilderness has boat transportation to the Magic Kingdom.
 Transportation can be a great benefit at a Disney resort because the property is so large and it is extremely time consuming to travel from park to park.
-If you would like to stay at a resort that has monorail service or is within walking distance to a Theme Park, you will have to consider one of Disney’s Deluxe properties.
+To stay at a resort that has monorail service or is within walking distance to a Theme Park, you will have to consider one of Disney’s Deluxe properties.

 The bus stop areas at moderate resorts are covered, while the bus stop areas at value resorts are not fully covered.
 It is a small convenience that may be important to you.
-In addition, most moderate resorts have a number of conveniently located bus stops instead of the one bus stop area that is available at the value resorts.
-Many guests consider this a great reason to upgrade from a value resort to a moderate resort because this can save you from walking a long distance to transportation.
+Most moderate resorts have a number of conveniently located bus stops instead of the one bus stop area that is available at the value resorts.
+This can save you from walking a long distance to transportation.
 At the end of a long day walking through the parks, those few saved steps are important!

 When you upgrade from a value resort to a moderate resort you also receive additional amenities.
 Moderate resorts have improved dining options over value resorts.
 Value resorts only have a quick service dining location generally in a food-court style setting.
 Conversely, moderate resorts all have a table service dining location in addition to a counter service location.
 There is one moderate exception and that is Port Orleans French Quarter, however due to it being a sister resort with Disney’s Port Orleans Riverside, they share a table service restaurant.